pfcao/abookmark/README.md

 - Shortcuts
 - Popup bookmark tree view.

+## Tips

+- Select multi folders with 'Ctrl'.
+- Select a list of nodes with 'Shift'.
+- Select all the nodes in a folder by click the left edge.
+- Move url nodes with [merge].
+- Remove marks of trash with 'normalize', or just drag them out of trash folder.
+- Open link in new tab with 'Ctrl'.
+- Drop nodes on [home], [trash], [top]...
+- Attach folders as tags into [top] folder.

 ## Privacy

 All your data are stored in your browser system.
 AsNote do not transfer any of your data to anywhere else.